swiftlang/swift-evolution/proposals/0362-piecemeal-future-features.md

 Amend the following proposals, which are partially or wholly delayed until Swift 6, with the following feature identifiers:

 * [SE-0274 "Concise magic file names"](https://github.com/apple/swift-evolution/blob/main/proposals/0274-magic-file.md) (`ConciseMagicFile`) delayed the semantic change to `#file` until Swift 6.
 Enabling this feature changes `#file` to mean `#fileID` rather than `#filePath`.
 * [SE-0286 "Forward-scan matching for trailing closures"](https://github.com/apple/swift-evolution/blob/main/proposals/0286-forward-scan-trailing-closures.md) (`ForwardTrailingClosures`) delays the removal of the "backward-scan matching" rule of trailing closures until Swift 6.
-Enabling this feature remove the backward-scan matching rule.
+Enabling this feature removes the backward-scan matching rule.
 * [SE-0335 "Introduce existential `any`"](https://github.com/apple/swift-evolution/blob/main/proposals/0335-existential-any.md) (`ExistentialAny`) delays the requirement to use `any` for all existentials until Swift 6.
 Enabling this feature requires `any` for existential types.
 * [SE-0337 "Incremental migration to concurrency checking"](https://github.com/apple/swift-evolution/blob/main/proposals/0337-support-incremental-migration-to-concurrency-checking.md) (`StrictConcurrency`) delays some checking of the concurrency model to Swift 6 (with a flag to opt in to warnings about it in Swift 5.x).
 Enabling this feature is equivalent to `-warn-concurrency`, performing complete concurrency checking.
 * [SE-0352 "Implicitly Opened Existentials"](https://github.com/apple/swift-evolution/blob/main/proposals/0352-implicit-open-existentials.md) (`ImplicitOpenExistentials`) expands implicit opening to more cases in Swift 6, because we didn't want to change the semantics of well-formed code in Swift 5.x.
 Enabling this feature performs implicit opening in these additional cases.